Mubashir-rehma/materio-vuetify-vuejs-admin-template-original/docs/guide/laravel-integration/laravel-sail-docker.md

 sail down
 ```

-## How to run the Master template with docker?
+## How to run the Materio template with docker?

 You can run our template in docker environment using sail.
 After, successfully installed [docker](https://www.docker.com/products/docker-desktop) in your system run the below command to install sail and composer in the template.